William Mattar’s Safe Ride Home 4 the Holidays

 It is important to remember that along with court fines, you could also face a list of other fees and fines that could considerably increase your financial burden.
 A suspended license is reissued once the suspension is over.
 But to get a revoked license back, you must follow a procedure that includes driving classes taken at your expense, a series of fees, and retaking your driver’s test.

 Once you have paid your fines and have done any jail time, your DWI will still haunt you.
-When you get your license back, you might find it extremely difficult to get auto insurance at a reasonable cost.
+When you get your license back, you might find it extremely difficult to get car insurance at a reasonable cost.
 If you plan on applying for a job that involves driving, you are going to find it difficult to get the job with a DWI on your record.

 The penalties in New York State for repeat DWI offenders get increasingly more strict.
 In most cases, repeat offenders are charged with a felony-level crime.
 The bottom line is that driving while under the influence of alcohol, no matter how little you think you may have consumed, is just not worth it.